MatheusVarela19/panettonecatalog/README.md

 # Panettone Catalog

 ### This is a project made for an application for internship on FFIT.
-Basically a catalog for panettones.
+Basically: a catalog for panettones.
 Tasty!

 **Main Technologies**: *ReactJS* + *TypeScript* <br/>
 **UI Library**: *MaterialUI* <br/>